dspec12/led-sports-score-ticker/README.md

 # LED-Sports-Score-Ticker

-Project consists of the tickers that runs on a Raspi.
+Project consists of the tickers that run on a Raspi.
 These tickers consume text from either the Philly Scores API or the Scores Scraper script.

 * Philly Scores API - API app written in Go.
 Returns formatted strings for major philly sports teams.